 Professional Minnesota Commercial Concrete Paving ContractorsThe condition of your concrete areas is key to keeping surfaces safe for customers and employees.
 Especially here in Minnesota, the winter months often cause cracking and dislocation of walkway sections.
 Without concrete repair, concrete surfaces continue to deteriorate and can become hazardous.
 We know that construction can be a real hassle, especially in busy centers.
-That’s why our crews work day and night to minimize inconvenience and to help insure safety.
+That’s why our crews work day and night to minimize inconvenience and to help ensure safety.
 We understand that every customer in business is important and in an effort to keep your business running at peak efficiency we strive to do our work with minimal to no impact.

-Our commercial concrete services include:
+Our commercial concrete paving services include:

 - Concrete Sidewalk Construction

 - Catch Basin Repair

 - Concrete Curb Installation / Repair / Replacement

 Frequently Asked Minnesota Commercial Concrete Paving QuestionsIf you are looking for pavement material that requires little to no maintenance, concrete may be the perfect option for you.
 While more expensive than asphalt, this durable substance can be cost-effective in the long run.
 At Interstate Companies Paving, we will ensure that your concrete is laid on a solid foundation, giving you the longevity and hassle-free functionality that you desire.
 Our concrete contractors handle paving, repair, and maintenance of commercial properties.
 Let’s look at some commonly asked questions.

 What are the main causes of cracks in concrete pavement?Concrete pavement cracking can happen due to various reasons like expansion and contraction and it is not easy to say with confidence what could have caused an early crack on your concrete pavement.
 Here are the most common causes –